remal-gradle-plugins/lombok/README.md

 ## Version 1.* to 2.*

-Package name was changed from `name.remal.gradle_plugins.lombok` to `name.remal.gradleplugins.lombok`.
+* Package name was changed from `name.remal.gradleplugins.lombok` to `name.remal.gradle_plugins.lombok`.